huangc28/reactsugar/README.md

 ### Pure function component

-`reactsuger -p home` ---> does the same as the above, just that the component is now is pure function.
+`reactsuger -p home` ---> does the same as the above, just that the component is now in pure function.